weiserlab/ambuj/position2.md

 ### Research Assistant (1X)

 We are seeking research assistants who are enthusiastic about working on low-power sensing problems using embedded platforms.
 Additionally, we are interested in hiring students who are keen on working with robots and language models.
-Our priority is scholars who aim to pursue PhD studies and view a Research Assistantship as an opportunity for exposure to high-quality research.

 ### Visiting Interns (10X)

-We welcome ambitious students who would like to visit our group.
-We offer competetive stipend.
-We prioritize students looking to spend at least six months working with us and who are inclined towards pursuing research as one of their career paths.
+We welcome  students who would like to visit us.
+We prioritize students who would like to intern for at least six months and  are serious about   pursuing research as one of their career paths.

 ----
 ## Applying

-Send an email ([ambujv@nus.edu.sg](mailto:ambujv@nus.edu.sg)) with your CV, and any other document that you think will help your profile stand out.
+Send an email ([ambujv@nus.edu.sg](mailto:ambujv@nus.edu.sg)) with your CV and transcript.

 ----
 ## Information